Yrds/authdeez/README.md

 ## Testing

-After compiling, you can find all tests in `./build/all_tests` (quite intuitive huh?)
+After compiling, you can find all tests in `./build/all_tests` (quite intuitive huh?).

 ## Running

-Check accounts.example.txt for store keys in a file and rename it to `accounts.txt`
+Check accounts.example.txt for store keys in a file and rename it to `accounts.txt`.

-Run with `./build/authdeez/`
+Run with `./build/authdeez/`.

 ## Example